Graph convolutional network for predicting abnormal grain growth in Monte Carlo simulations of microstructural evolution: Conclusions

 \section{Conclusions}

-Two datasets of SPPARKS `candidate grain' simulations of abnormal grain growth was created.
-Manual analysis of several simulations led to a preliminary working definition of abnormal grain growth.
-Two approaches for predicting the occurrence of abnormal grain growth using only the initial state of the system as an input.
+SPPARKS was used to generate a large dataset of ``candidate grain" simulations of abnormal grain growth.
+Manual analysis of several simulations led to a preliminary working definition of abnormal grain growth based on the relative increase in size of the candidate grain.
+Two approaches were applied to predict the occurrence of abnormal grain from the initial state of each simulation.
 The first approach utilized a computer vision and transfer learning approach.
-The VGG16 convolutional neural network pre-trained on Imagenet was used to extract features from an image-based representation of the initial microstructure and a machine learning approach utilizing PCA and a kernel SVM classifier was used to predict which initial structures would exhibit abnormal grain growth.
-This approach only achieved 60\% accuracy on the test set and showed signs of over-fitting to the training set.
-In the second approach, a simple graph convolution model was used to predict the occurrence of abnormal grain growth from a graph-based representation of the initial microstructure.
-This approach achieved 75\% accuracy on the test set and did not show signs of over-fitting.
-Varying K, the number of iterations of message passing used by the model, indicated that only nearest and next-nearest neighbors of the candidate grain need to be considered to achieve the maximum performance observed in this study.
-The results did not support one hypothesis that a predictive model could achieve 80\% accuracy, but did support a second hypothesis that the graph-based approach would outperform a similar computer vision model.
+After using VGG16 pre-trained on ImageNet as a feature extractor, a kernel SVM classifier was used to predict abnormal grain growth.
+This approach achieved approximately 69\% accuracy on the test set.
+It demonstrated significant overfitting to the training set and generated a significant number of false positive predictions of abnormal grain growth.
+In the second approach, a simple graph convolution model with was used to predict abnormal grain growth.
+Despite having fewer trainable parameters, this approach achieved 73\% accuracy on the test set, corresponding to a 13\% reduction in error rate compared to the computer vision method.
+Additionally, this model did not show signs of overfitting and generated fewer false positive predictions of abnormal grain growth.
+Varying the number of iterations of message passing used by the model indicated that most of the relevant information to generate predictions is contained within the first two neighborhood shells of a given grain.
+Conducting a feature ablation study indicated that grain type, which is a proxy measurement of interface mobility, along with the graph structure, was sufficient to achieve maximum predictive performance.